-The book is presented in three sections, as Gerald explains; “’taSauwur’; roughly translates ‘to picture’, ‘to imagine’, it’s the phrase I used in asking to photograph people.
+Gerald is presents the book in three sections, as he explains; “’taSauwur’; roughly translates ‘to picture’, ‘to imagine’, it’s the phrase I used in asking to photograph people.
 Photographs covering 1992 along with my diary of events form the first section of the book ‘A Photographers Dream’.”

 “I continued to return to the Sultanate of Oman over the next sixteen years, and some of the photographs taken on these trips form the basis of the second section of the book ‘Interim’.”

-“The last section of the book, ‘Modern Oman’ describes numerous changes that have taken place since 1992, bringing the book and diary up-to-date.”
+“The last section of the book, ‘Modern Oman’ describes many changes that have taken place since 1992, bringing the book and diary up-to-date.”